helenzhou6/FAC-Notes/weekFive.md

         *   You can use `res.end(‘text’)` to immediately send over small amounts of information (shortcut method), whilst use `res.write('var text')` then `res.end()` for large amounts (or when want other steps between selecting the data and ending the response).
         *   `res.end()` is also the same thing as `res.on(‘end’, function(){});`

+* You can also use **nock** (stub testing) - to mock an API call - it intercepts the call and instead returns the dummy data you have

+* If you want to have two suites of tests running with independent commands in the terminal (e.g. `npm run test-router` and `npm run test-logic`, while also having them run together with `npm test`, you can use the structure below - note this also allows Travis to run both test suites whenever it's doing it's CI.
+    ```js
+        "test": "npm run test-router && npm run test-logic ",
+    "test-router": "nyc tape ./test/router.test.js | tap-spec",
+    "test-logic": "nyc tape ./test/logic.test.js | tap-spec",
+    ```
+    * OR `"test": "nyc tape ./test/*.test.js"` where this is neater, and will work the same, provided you are consistent with your file naming (it will run all files in the /test folder that end in `.test.js`)

 ### Error handling

 _Resource:_ [_Error Handling Workshop_](https://github.com/foundersandcoders/error-handling-workshop)